 The Schipperke dates back to the 16th century, but was only officially recognised in the 1880's.
-The name come from the Belgian word Schipper meaning shepherd and is translated as little Shepherd.
+The name come from the Dutch word Scheperke meaning shepherd and is translated as little shepherd.
 The breed was often seen on barges and they are also therefore known as Belgian Barge Dogs, as they were fantastic at catching rats on the boats.
 The exact origin is unknown, with many believing they are a type of Spitz.
 They have been used as the foundation stock for the Belgian Groenendael.

 The Schipperke is a lively, adventurous and wilful breed, that gets on very well with children, other pets and dogs if socialised correctly.
 They will bark when someone is at the door and have a tendency to howl if not taught correct behaviour from an early age.
 They bond closely to one owner, usually the main carer, so it is important to get the family involved in all training.
 They can become very protective of the home and surroundings so it is vital to take them to puppy classes and allow them to meet new people, places and situations to have a well rounded dog.
 They are reserved with strangers at first, until they feel relaxed and accept them.
 They like to be close to you and know what everyone is doing.
 They will want to take part in all aspects of family life and don't do too well being left alone for long periods.

 Training should be started early, as they are intelligent and learn quickly.
 Praise and food reward works well and they soon learn new tricks and are very obedient if handled correctly.
 Training should be consistent and continue well into adulthood as they get bored easily and can become mischievous if they aren't occupied with something.
 Activities such as agility and obedience training work well and they seem to enjoy the close working relationship with their owner.